 Director, Centre for Integrative Ecology

-President, Ecological Society of Australia
+Chair, Academic Freedom working group, Ecological Society of Australia

 Associate editor, Journal of Applied Ecology